bsurmanski/glb/README.md

 uniform mat4 t_matrix; // p_matrix * v_matrix * m_matrix
 uniform mat4 bones[255];

-in vec3 position;
+// this is the vertex layout. specified in vlayout in vec3 position;
 in vec3 normal;
 in vec2 uv;